dotnetappdevni/BookManager/README.md

   },
   ```

-  This is my own mail server on my own .net hosting so it should
+ This is my own mail server on my own .net hosting,
-  work unless you need your security team to allow it.
+ so it should work unless you need your security team to allow it.

-  The host company is called smarterasp.net
+The hosting company is called smarterasp.net.

-  This will send a activation link email to your email.
+This will send an activation link email to your email.
-  If your company firewall is strong please amend these
+If your company firewall is strong, please make amendments accordingly.

   **In appsettings.Development or appsettings.json if deploying
   to server.**